Stanislav Vinaver: Life

 At the war's end, Vinaver held the rank of lieutenant colonel.
 In 1919, he joined the Ministry of Education of the newly created Kingdom of Serbs, Croats and Slovenes, working alongside fellow writers Branislav Nušić and Borisav Stanković at the ministry's artistic department.
 He nearly lost his job following a dispute with the country's Minister of Foreign Affairs, Ante Trumbić.
 In 1920, the artistic department was shut down following a government reshuffling, and Trumbić's antagonism precluded Vinaver from taking up further government positions.
 Vinaver took up journalism full-time and became one of interwar Yugoslavia's most prolific columnists.
 In the 1930s, he began working at Radio Belgrade and was appointed chief of Yugoslavia's central press bureau.

 Vinaver was a convert to Serbian Orthodoxy and identified as a Serb, despite his Jewish heritage.
 He was married to an ethnic German woman named Elsa.
 As a result of Elsa's anti-Semitic and anti-Slavic views, the marriage was a tumultuous one.
 The couple had two children.
 Vinaver features prominently in Rebecca West's acclaimed 1941 travel guide Black Lamb and Grey Falcon, appearing under the pseudonym Constantine.
 His wife appears under the pseudonym Gerda.
 In April 1941, Vinaver was mobilized to fight in the Royal Yugoslav Army, following the German-led Axis invasion of Yugoslavia.
 He survived the invasion, but was captured by the Wehrmacht and interned at a prisoner-of-war camp near Osnabrück.
 Vinaver's status as a former Royal Yugoslav Army officer saved him from probable death.
-His elderly mother was not as fortunate and was killed in the gas chambers in 1942 as part of the Final Solution.
+His elderly mother was not as fortunate and was murdered in the gas chambers in 1942 as part of the Holocaust.

 Following the war, Vinaver returned to Yugoslavia, but given his service in the interwar government, he was not warmly received.
 The Yugoslav monarchy had been replaced with a communist government under the leadership of Josip Broz Tito, and the publication of Vinaver's works was discouraged, alongside those of writers such as Jovan Dučić and Miloš Crnjanski.
 Vinaver was a Serbian nationalist.
 In addition, his overtly modernist style conflicted with that of socialist realism, which was officially sanctioned by the government.
 Vinaver worked as a translator in the immediate post-war years.
 While he did establish a literary journal called Republika, which was viewed with suspicion by the communist authorities, he did not make any effort to reclaim his former esteemed position within the Yugoslav literary milieu.
 Vinaver wrote for Republika from 1950 until his death.
 He died in Niška Banja on 1 August 1955.